You’ve decided to replace those old rotting windows, and you’ve chosen the right window frames to match your home on the inside and on the outside.

 Low-emissivity (low-e) coatings on glazing or glass control heat transfer through windows with insulating glazing.
 Windows manufactured with low-e coatings can reduce energy loss, according to energy.gov.

-A low-e coating virtually invisible and lowers the U-factor of the window, and different types of low-e coatings have been designed to allow for high solar gain, moderate solar gain, or low solar gain.
+A low-e coating is virtually invisible and helps to lower the U-factor of the window, and different types of low-e coatings have been designed to allow for high solar gain, moderate solar gain, or low solar gain.

 Reflective coatings on window glazing or glass reduce the transmission of solar radiation, blocking more light than heat.
-Therefore, they greatly reduce a window’s glare (interior), as well as reduce a window’s SHGC.
+Therefore, they can help reduce a window’s glare (interior), as well as help reduce a window’s SHGC.

-Reflective coatings usually consist of thin, metallic layers, and come in a variety of colors, including silver, gold, and bronze.
+Reflective coatings usually consist of thin, metallic layers, and come in a variety of colors.